R-Chr/vitrum/docs/vitrum/quickstart.md

 atoms = read("md.lammpstrj", index=":" , format="lammps-dump-text")
 ```

 Often the chemical symbols of the atoms in the atoms object are not the same as the chemical symbols used in the simulation.
-This can be corrected using the `set_new_chemical_symbols` method of the glass_Atoms class.
+This can be corrected using the `correct_atom_types` function.
 For example, if the chemical symbols used in the simulation are ['Na', 'O', 'Si'], the following line can be used to correct the symbols:

 ```
+from vitrum.utility import correct_atom_types
 corr_atoms_dic = {1: 'Na', 2: 'O', 3:'Si'}
-for atom in atoms:
-    corr_symbols = [corr_atoms_dic[i] for i in atom.get_atomic_numbers()]
-    atom.set_chemical_symbols(corr_symbols)
+correct_atom_types(atoms, corr_atoms_dic)
 ```

 ### Generating random structures